analyst

 Pre-planning requirements agent that converts product scope into concrete, testable acceptance criteria.

-The analyst agent works the gap between a raw user request and the planning stage.
-It reads what was actually asked, drags every unanswered question into the open, and writes acceptance criteria you can objectively test.
-No guessing.
-That kills the "but I thought you meant..." conversation before implementation starts instead of after.
+The analyst agent operates between a raw user request and the planning stage.
+It reads the stated requirements, surfaces every unanswered question, and produces structured acceptance criteria that are objectively testable.
+Its output prevents the "but I thought you meant..." conversation from happening after implementation has already started.

 Role